Victoria-Pinzhen-Liao/parallel-programming-in-scala/README.md

 	  - This proves impossible for resources that cannot be spooled.
 	  - But even with spooled resources, the deadlock could still occur.

-2. The hold and wait or resource holding condition: These algorithms, such as serializing tokens, are known as the all-or-none algorithms.
+2. The hold and wait or resource holding condition: These algorithms, such as serializing tokens, are all-or-none algorithms.

-	Algorithm 1: may be removed by requiring processes to request all the resources they will need before starting up or before embarking upon a particular set of operations.
+	Algorithm 1: may be removed by requiring processes to request all the resources they will need before starting up or embarking upon a particular set of operations.
 	Not practical:
-	- This advance knowledge is frequently difficult to satisfy
+	- This advanced knowledge is frequently difficult to satisfy
 	- This is an inefficient use of resources.

 	Algorithm 2:  require processes to request resources only when it has none;